 When the Visitor Services team at Clifton Suspension Bridge were asked if we’d like to hold a Crowdfunder as part of the #SupportOurMuseums campaign, we thought we ought to take the opportunity to do something a little bit different that would lift the spirits of everyone in Bristol.
 We’re used to hosting tours of the bridge, giving talks and lectures and providing educational activities for schools – and although we often participate in city-wide events like Walkfest, Doors Open Day and Harbour Festival, illuminating the bridge safely and ensuring that everyone could enjoy the spectacle in a Covid-secure way was an exciting (and at times nerve wracking) challenge for our small team!

-Our intention is to create a special moment to surprise and delight the people of Bristol.
-Although we light the bridge every evening with our signature white LEDs, we very rarely have the opportunity to light the bridge in colour.
-The 156-year-old bridge is a Grade I listed building with a roadway which must remain safe for cyclists and motor vehicles.
-Planning and delivering illuminations is a complex undertaking which requires bringing in specialist lighting equipment.
-It was only possible to achieve this with your support – and for the first time ever you have decided on the hue!
-We’re currently working on our plans for the lighting scheme – watch this space for further news!
+Although we light the bridge every evening with our signature white LEDs, we very rarely have the opportunity to light the bridge in colour as our permanent lighting simply does not have the facility to change colour and planning and delivering illuminations is a complex undertaking which requires bringing in specialist lighting equipment.
+It was only possible to achieve this with your support.

 Clifton College leads the way as one of the best Public Boarding Schools in the country, offering day places, flexi and full boarding.
 Welcoming boys and girls from 2 to 18, Clifton becomes the school every pupil needs it to be, preparing them for life in the real world.